 After software developers design the SOA, computer programmers bring those designs to life.
 Computer programmers use complex computer codes and algorithms to build software programs, operating systems and software applications.
 After they write the codes, programmers run tests to make sure that everything works correctly.
 Sometimes programmers take existing SOA software and add on new features.
 The BLS reported that computer programmer jobs were expected to decline by about 7% from 2018 to 2028.
 According to the BLS, those working as computer programmers earned an average yearly salary of $89,580 as of May 2018.

 Professional organizations often purchase technology and develop computer systems for each department; however, each system may not sync together.
 SOA computer analysts help businesses make decisions about investing in equipment that can effectively link all systems together.

 Analysts identify which current systems are being used, the effectiveness of each system and how the systems presently communicate.
 After gathering this information, analysts make recommendations on which SOAs to purchase.
 Some analysts may work with teams of software developers and computer programmers.
 In these scenarios, analysts work as liaisons between businesses and SOA designers.
-Jobs for computer systems analysts were expected to increase 21% from 2014 to 2024, according to the BLS.
-This is considered significantly faster than average across all occupations.
-The BLS also reported that professionals in this career earned an average annual salary of $90,180 as of May 2015.
+Jobs for computer systems analysts were expected to increase 9% from 2018 to 2028, according to the BLS.
+This is considered faster than average across all occupations.
+The BLS also reported that professionals in this career earned an average annual salary of $93,610 as of May 2018.

 Technical Support Specialist